Traditional Nut and Seed Preparation Methods

 Almonds – Soak 4 cups almonds in warm water with 1 tablespoon sea salt for 7 hours or longer (up to 24 hours).
 Rinse, place in dehydrator, sprinkle with salt/honey/other flavorings if desired and dehydrate at 105-150F for 12-24 hours, turning occasionally.

 Cashews – Because “raw” cashews are not truly raw (heated to 350 degrees while in their shell to neutralize a toxic oil called cardol.), it’s not necessary to dehydrate them at a low temperature to preserve enzymes.
 Soaking still makes them more digestible, though!
-Soak 4 cups cashews in warm water with 3 teaspoons sea salt for no more than 6 hours.
+Soak 4 cups cashews in warm water with 3 tablespoons sea salt for no more than 6 hours.
 (Because they are not raw they do not contain valuable enzymes that prevent spoilage, so 6 hours is the max)Rinse, place on a stainless steel cookie sheet, sprinkle with salt and bake at 200-250F until dry, turning occasionally.

 Peanuts – Soak 4 cups raw peanuts in warm water with 1 tablespoon sea salt for 7 hours or longer (up to 24 hours).
 Drain and rinse.
 Dehydrate at 105-150F for 12-24 hours, turning occasionally.